All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What if my employer plan specifically excludes weight loss drugs?

 If your plan has a blanket exclusion for anti-obesity medications, standard prior authorization appeals may not succeed.
-However, your provider could attempt to obtain coverage under an alternative diagnosis (such as cardiovascular risk reduction, citing the SELECT trial), or you could advocate with your employer's benefits department to change the exclusion during the next plan year.
+But your provider could attempt to obtain coverage under an alternative diagnosis (such as cardiovascular risk reduction, citing the SELECT trial), or you could advocate with your employer's benefits department to change the exclusion during the next plan year.

 The True Cost of NOT Treating Obesity

-When insurers deny coverage for Wegovy, they often frame the decision in terms of cost containment.
+When insurers deny coverage for Wegovy, they often frame the decision for cost containment.
 But the financial reality of untreated obesity tells a different story.
 According to a 2024 analysis published in the Journal of Health Economics, the average annual healthcare cost for an adult with obesity is approximately $4,800 higher than for a normal-weight adult .
 Over a decade, that amounts to $48,000 in excess healthcare spending per person, driven by higher rates of type 2 diabetes, cardiovascular events, joint replacements, sleep apnea treatment, and other weight-related medical interventions.

 When weight loss medications like Wegovy reduce body weight by 15% or more, the downstream savings can be substantial: